igor-bulygin/tdvs-gthb/docs/tags.md

 	//         "en-US": "Green",
 	//         "es-ES": "Verde",
 	//     },
-	//     type: 0, // Check the constants TYPE_* in Option model for all the
-	//              // valid values for this.
 	//
-	//     value: '79de2' // 5 alphanum chars long ID
+	//     value: '79de2' // 5 alphanumeric chars long ID
 	// }
 	//
 	// Now, let's say we have a "Weight" tag (TYPE_FREETEXT).
 Each option of that
-	// tag would look pretty much the same way as the options from the "Color"
+	// tag would look the same way as the options from the "Color" (TYPE_DROPDOWN)
-	// (TYPE_DROPDOWN) example, with the following exceptions:
+	// example, with the following exceptions:
 	//
-	// "value" won't exist.
+	// * "value" won't exist.
+	//
-	// Another key called "metric_units" will be created.
+	// * A key called "metric_units" will be created.
 Check the constants
 	// TYPE_MU_* in Option model for all the valid values for this.
+	//
+	// * A key called "type" will be created.
+Check the constants TYPE_* in
+	// Option model for all the valid values for this.
 	//
 	// Example:
 	//